 The Rhode Island 529 Plan Deduction

-Rules for Claiming the $500 Income Tax Deduction for Funding a RI 529 Plan
+Claiming the $500 Income Tax Deduction for Funding a RI 529 Plan

 Families planning to put together a plan to save for college often look at 529 Plans, which offer a tax-advantaged way to save money, as a potential option.
 If enough money is saved through this vehicle, there is less stress at admissions time about applying for financial aid or searching for scholarships.
 Investments made in these accounts are allowed to grow free of federal and state income taxes.
 Also, all withdrawals used for qualified higher education expenses are exempt from federal income tax.